 Veterans Affairs Medical Center Substance Treatment And Recovery is an addiction treatment center located at 921 Ne 13th Street, Unit 116-c in the 73104 zip code in Oklahoma City, OK.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Treatment And Recovery provides prescribes suboxone, buprenorphine detox and methadone maintenance.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Treatment And Recovery include counseling for trauma victims, anger management and dialectical behavior therapy.
-Veterans Affairs Medical Center Substance Treatment And Recovery also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and in-patient methamphetamines detoxification.
-Veterans Affairs Medical Center Substance Treatment And Recovery provides outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides transitional housing, inpatient heroin detox and residential treatment for heroin use.
-Other addiction treatment offered includes treatment for gambling disorder.
+Veterans Affairs Medical Center Substance Treatment And Recovery provides naltrexone administration, relapse prevention from naltrexone and methadone maintenance.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Treatment And Recovery include substance use counseling approach, 12 step rehabilitation and cognitive behavioral therapy.
+Veterans Affairs Medical Center Substance Treatment And Recovery also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and inpatient alcohol detox.
+Veterans Affairs Medical Center Substance Treatment And Recovery provides IOT, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin abuse treatment, inpatient treatment for co-occurring mental health and heroin use and medical heroin detox.
+Other addiction treatment offered includes gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.